solana-turbin3/Q2_25_Builder_mishalturkane/snap-ledger/README.md

 ```

-- ``` bash receipt.rs ``` Defines the Receipt struct to store transaction details between customer and merchant — like bill amount, timestamp, and payment status.
+- ``` receipt.rs ``` Defines the Receipt struct to store transaction details between customer and merchant — like bill amount, timestamp, and payment status.

 ``` bash